 •Most conjoint analysis studies use "main effects only" assumptions.
 Choice-based conjoint analysis typically involves leveraging the data across respondents, making it feasible to quantify interactions.
 This capability is enhanced by the (controlled) random designs used by the CBC System, which, given a large enough sample, permit study of all interactions, rather than just those expected to be of interest when the study was designed.
 It should be noted, however, that using HB estimation for estimating individual-level part-worths significantly reduces the need to model additional interaction terms (in other words, the interactions observed in aggregate models are usually due to unrecognized heterogeneity).

-•It is possible in choice-based conjoint analysis to have "product-specific" (alternative-specific) attributes.
+•It is possible in choice-based conjoint analysis to have nested (alternative-specific) attributes.
 For example, in studying transportation we might consider walking shoes and bicycles.
 The attributes describing shoes are different from those describing bicycles, and yet one might want to learn how much improvement in walking shoes would be required to switch a respondent from cycling to walking.
 CBC's Advanced Design Module permits alternative-specific designs.

 Choice-based conjoint analysis does have a disadvantage, however: it is an inefficient way to elicit preferences.
 Each concept is described using many attributes and each choice set contains several concepts.
 Therefore, the respondent may have be faced with a lot of information before giving each answer.
 Moreover, the response data are sparse.
 With standard discrete choice, the choice does not indicate how much more preferred that option is relative to the remaining options, or the relative preferences for the not-chosen alternatives.

-For those reasons, in the early days of CBC research, choice-based conjoint studies were usually not used to estimate the values that individual respondents attached to attribute levels, as had been done with traditional ratings-based conjoint methods.
+For those reasons, in the early days of CBC research, choice-based conjoint studies usually were not used to estimate the values that individual respondents attached to attribute levels, as had been done with traditional ratings-based conjoint methods.
 Instead, data from groups of respondents were aggregated for analysis.
 This has been done either by combining all respondents or by studying subsets defined by specific market segments.
-Researchers estimated "part-worth utility values" for each group of respondents that summarize the choices made by those individuals.
+Researchers estimated "part-worth utility values" for each group of respondents that summarized the choices made by those individuals.
 And, as in other conjoint methods, the part-worth values could be used to simulate and predict respondent reactions to product concepts that may not have actually appeared in the choice tasks (questions).

 Aggregating respondents in CBC analysis assumed respondent homogeneity, which was not always appropriate or desirable.
 Developments since the mid-1990s have recognized segment-based or even respondent-by-respondent differences for CBC analysis.
-Latent Class analysis (as offered in the CBC Latent Class Segmentation Module) can simultaneously find relatively homogeneous segments and estimate their unique part-worth functions.
+Latent Class logistic regression (MNL) analysis (as offered in the CBC Latent Class Segmentation Module) can simultaneously find relatively homogeneous segments and estimate their unique part-worth functions.

 Computationally-intensive Bayesian estimation (built into the Lighthouse interface, and also available in Sawtooth Software's standalone CBC/HB System) has permitted estimating individual-level part-worths from choice data.
 HB generally leads to more accurate predictions and greater flexibility during analysis.
 It is generally considered a gold standard today, though other sophisticated part-worth estimation methods often produce very similar quality results.